 You will be asked to remove any jewelry and clothing that may interfere with the x-rays.
 You may be asked to change into a gown.
 Many x-ray exams take only a few minutes.
 You should expect to be placed in various positions and to hold still.

 Due to potential radiation exposure, only patients are permitted in the x-ray room.
 Supportive partners, including parents, are asked to remain outside the x-ray room during filming.
 If you have small children, you are encouraged to make arrangements for their supervision during your x-ray exam.

 Your X-ray Results

-A board-certified radiologist will interpret images from your X-ray exam and a final report will be completed within 24-48 hours and sent to your referring health care provider who will then explain the results and answer any follow-up questions you may have.
+A board-certified radiologist will interpret images from your X-ray exam and a final report will be completed within 3 business days and sent to your referring health care provider who will then explain the results and answer any follow-up questions you may have.